harinipsamy/harinipsamy.github.io/_posts/2020-05-20-momentum-strategy-1.md

     3 1998-01-07  0  23.2255  23.3596  22.9855  23.3385  7.102218e+06     ko
     4 1998-01-08  0  23.2255  23.6455  23.2044  23.5361  8.561481e+06     ko

+There's an extra column with 0s, but let's not worry about it at this time.
+We will only be working on closing prices anyway.

 ### Pivot to closing prices

+Having all the stock price information in a single dataframe makes it cumbersome to do operations on them.
+Since we will be performing timer-series calculations on each ticker symbol, having both date and ticker symbol on the same axis might not be a good idea.
+We can also use groupby function of Pandas to perform the same functions, but pivot function renders a dataFrame as against groupby, which gives us a groupby object, which might not be the best option when we want to do repeated calculations.

+df.pivot() creates a reshaped dataframe by pivoting the original dataframe based on the arguments passed like index, column and values of the dataframe.
+We can create five dataframes each for open, high, low, close and volume using this method.
+But for now, we want only the closing prices, so we will create a dataframe of closing prices of all tickers.
+Since we are interested in time-series analysis, we will have date as the index and one column for each ticker.

 ```python
 close = df.pivot(index='date', columns='ticker', values='close')
 ```

+A glimpse of how the new dataframe looks like:

 ```python
 close.head()
 ```

 <div>